Facilities Safety Guidelines

 Ringling College Facilities Safety Rules and Guidelines

-Please read this entire document.
+Please read all of the College's guidelines below.
 On the first day of your class or workshop, you will be asked to initial that you have reviewed and agree to abide by these guidelines.

 Section I: GENERAL RULES / GUIDELINES / PROCEDURES IN EFFECT FOR ALL RINGLING COLLEGE OF ART AND DESIGN FACILITIES: